Jack9025/secure-tickets/README.md

   * [Ticket Verification](#Ticket-Verification)

 ## Introduction
 Secure Tickets, created as part of a Stage 4/Masters team project, is a web application for a secure ticketing system for in-person events.
 This application allows users to buy tickets for events and present their ticket as a QR Code.
 Management users, within this system, are able to scan tickets and verify their authenticity.
-The main security of this application employs a digital signature scheme to maintain ticket integrity of the QR code and encryption to maintain ticket confidentiality through a secure connection.
+The main security of this application involves using a digital signature scheme to maintain ticket integrity in the QR code and encryption through a secure connection to maintain ticket confidentiality.

 This application uses the following web stack: